cnnrbrn/noob-nerds-content/javascript/objects/accessing-properties-with-dot-notation.md

 So it's the name of the variable holding the object, then a `.`, then the property name.

 ######
-Write a single line of code that will get the `name` property from the `product` object above and assign it to a variable called `productName`.
+Write a single line of code that will:
+- get the `name` property from the `product` object above
+- assign it to a variable called `productName`.

 ~~javascript objects usingDotNotation~~